ArtemVolik/SPACE_PHOTOS_API/README.md

 # SPACE INSTAGRAM
-Scrip get photos from space X last launches and Hubble collection and save them on selected instagram account.
+Script get photos from space X last launches and Hubble collection and save them on selected instagram account.

 ## How to install: